ak159f/FallingWave159/README.md

 Built with C++, Raylib, and Miniaudio.

-### for who wanna build it your seld follow this guide
+### for who wanna build it yourself follow this guide

 https://winlibs.com/